meteor/galaxy-docs/content/deploy-troubleshooting.md

 <h2 id="deployment-failure">Deployment failures</h2>

-A deployment failure means your system couldn't build a container to deploy your app.
-When this happens, it is noted in the logs.
+A deployment failure means that you or your system cannot build a container to deploy your app.

+If you should be able to deploy but cannot, try using the [commands](/commands.html) `meteor logout` and `meteor login`.

+If our system tried to build a container to deploy your app but failed, the failure will be noted in your logs.

-Begin by checking the logs tab to see if your app is crashing.
+Check the Logs tab to see if your app is crashing.
 The 'Service' tab may show you important build errors, in addition to the stopping and starting of containers.

 Most of the time, the key to a solution will be found in the exception or error messages.
 Keep iterating on code fixes and deployments until the error goes away, a new error appears, or your app deploys successfully.